VorakornLeechavanan/nosql_exercises_65_2/README.md

 Each measurement is a time-sequence of readings, and each reading contains ten labeled values.
 Should you use the relational model or MongoDB?
 Please justify your answer** <br />

-**Answer:** MongoDB because MongoDB has a good scaling performance, it can perform both horizontal scaling and vertical scaling.
-MongoDB also performs a query better and read faster than relational model. <br />
+**Answer:** MongoDB because it has a good scaling performance that can perform both horizontal scaling and vertical scaling.
+MongoDB also convenience to be queried.
+Reading and writing the data are faster than the relational model. <br />

 # Question 2